 Orica’s export application to the Federal Government followed an extensive review of options over a number of years.
 The application was approved by Australian and Finnish governments in 2016.

-An application to export a further 1,500 tonnes was accepted by the Australian Department of the Environment and Energy on 4 July 2017 and is currently being assessed.
+An application to export a further 1,500 tonnes was approved by the Australian Department of the Environment and Energy and the Finnish government in August/September 2017 and is currently being progressed.

 Information about the destruction of HCB waste is available in the following documents:

 Orica repackages HCB waste at Botany as required to ensure safe storage.
 During operation of the HCB repackaging plant, Orica conducts periodic monitoring as required by its environmental protection licence and in accordance with the Project Approval for the HCB Waste Repackaging Plant project.